Educational Sciences and Humanities - PhD

 Target group

-The study programme is aimed at well-qualified candidates in educational sciences and humanities who wish to qualify for the highest level of education in the field.
+The study programme is aimed at well-qualified candidates in relevant fields who wish to qualify for the highest level of education in this/these field(s).

 Admission requirements